awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-register-targets.md

 ## Register or Deregister Targets<a name="register-deregister-targets"></a>

+Each target group must have at least one registered target in each Availability Zone that is enabled for the load balancer\.

 The target type of your target group determines how you register targets with that target group\.
 For more information, see [Target Type](load-balancer-target-groups.md#target-type)\.

 **Limits**